Esmail-ibraheem/llms-server/README.md

 # PrivateLLMs

-decentralized (local) llms to run in your computer privately.
+you like ollama, and llama.cpp , you love PrivateLLMs decentralized (local) llms to run in your computer privately.

 ## 1- Building Decentralized LLMs Computer:
   - first download [Ollama](https://ollama.com/download/) on your computer: